bsommerfeld/jshepherd/README.md

 }
 ```

-Replace `VERSION` with the latest version of JShepherd (current: 3.2.0).
+Replace `VERSION` with the latest version of JShepherd.

 ## Quick Start